-The needs required for a healthy heart fern comes down to two things… Moisture and lighting.
+The needs required for a healthy heart fern come down to two things… Moisture and lighting.
 This plant is used to an environment that is consistently damp and well lit.
 If the water received is not overwhelming and the luminosity provided is bright but not directly consisting of sunlight… This fern should do well and grow large enough to propagate.

 How to grow

 The easiest way to propagate Hemionitis Arifoli will be to divide an existing mass of the root ball into individual parts.
 The roots need to consist of at least one healthy stem bearing a frond.
 This will allow the new portion of the plant to continue on progressing.
-Plant the mass in wet, but not saturated, soil or tie the base of the plant to the background.
+Plant the mass in wet, but not saturated, soil, or tie the base of the plant to the background.
 If the fern appears to be dying back, adjust watering routines.
 Use low ph water and moderate lighting to encourage growth.
 Once acclimated, cut back on the amount of water given.

-The best watering practice for heart fern will be to add water as top layer of the soil appears dry.
+The best watering practice for heart fern will be to add water as the top layer of the soil appears dry.
 In the beginning stages of transplanting, it is vital to give quality water when necessary.
-It is completely normal for leaves to brown and die off a little at first.
+It is completely normal for leaves to brown and dies off a little at first.
 The fern will need time to readjust to the new environment and establish its roots.

-A neat trick for those using pots is to place pot over a dish of water.
+A neat trick for those using pots is to place the pot over a dish of water.
 This will help the soil maintain moisture.
 Covering the top layer of the soil with gravel or moss will aid in retaining moisture as well.